 The consortium for ADOPTIVE is based on the consortia of previous successful research projects.
 The previous projects established the foundation for simulations of vehicle ergonomics, and this foundation allows ADOPTIVE to address new research challenges and advance scientific and industrial impacts.
 Fraunhofer-Chalmers Research Centre for Industrial Mathematics (FCC) will be a research partner on a consultancy basis.

-ADOPTIVE is a part of SAFER
+ADOPTIVE is an associated project of SAFER

 SAFER is the hub for traffic safety research in Sweden.
 SAFER consists of 30 partners representing stakeholders within the automotive industry, academia and government agencies.